 Klaus Fuchs’ Way into Emigration

-Klaus Fuchs was born as the third of four children of the social democratic, Lutheran theologian Emil Fuchs.
+Klaus Fuchs was born in Rüsselsheim, Grand Duchy of Hesse, German Empire, as the third of four children of the social democratic, Lutheran theologian Emil Fuchs.
 Despite hostility and attacks from his classmates at the humanist grammar school in Eisenach, Fuchs was committed to democracy and the republic at an early age.
 He enrolled at the University of Leipzig in 1930, where his father was a professor of theology.
 Fuchs joined the student branch of the Social Democratic Party of Germany (SPD), as well as the the Reichsbanner Schwarz-Rot-Gold, the party’s paramilitary organisation.
 Since his father received a position at the Pedagogical Academy in Kiel, Klaus transferred to the University of Kiel, which his siblings also attended.
 He continued his studies in mathematics and physics there.
 In 1932, Fuchs offered to speak for Ernst Thälmann as the candidate for the presidential election wherefore he was expelled from the SPD and later joined KPD.
+Although he was wanted by the authorities in Germany, he managed to study in Berlin for another five months.
 In February 1933, Fuchs fled to England and became a research assistant at the University of Bristol.

 Studies in England and Internment

-Fuchs earned his Ph.D. in physics there in 1937.
+He wrote his diploma thesis in 1936 with the later Nobel Prize winner Nevill F. Mott in Bristol on the subject of cohesive forces in metallic copper.
+At that time, he was mainly concerned with theoretical solid-state physics.
 Later on, Fuchs switched to a research post at the University of Edinburgh working under Max Born, who was himself a German refugee.
 Together they published several papers and he also received a Doctorate in Science degree from Edinburgh.
 Fuchs applied to become a British citizen in August 1939, but his application had not been processed before the Second World War broke out in Europe in September 1939.
 There was a classification system for enemy aliens, but Born provided Fuchs with a reference that said that he had been a member of the SPD from 1930 to 1932, and an anti-Nazi.
 There, matters stood until June 1940, when the police arrived and took Fuchs into internment on the Isle of Man.
 In July, he was sent to an internment camp in Sherbrooke, Quebec, Canada, where he joined a communist discussion group led by Hans Kahle, a KPD member who had fought in the Spanish Civil War.

 British Citizenship and Tube Alloys